School of Health and Behavioral Sciences 2024-2025 Edition

 Prerequisites: SCI 251, SCI 352, and (SCI 353 OR SCI 381) Corequisites: SCI L401.

 SCI 402.
-Applied Nutrition in Health and Disease.
+Current Topics in Nutrition.
 3 Credit Hours.

 Session Cycle: Spring